FailAcademy/learning/wdp-london/_slides/week-05/03-es2015-with-webpack.md

 # What We've Learned

-* How to use `import` and `export` with ES.next modules
+- How to use `import` and `export` with ES2015 modules
-* How to set-up Webpack in a project
+- How to set-up Webpack in a project
-* How to bundle our JS and use Webpack
+- How to bundle our JS and use Webpack
-* How to compile Sass with Webpack
+- How to compile Sass with Webpack
-* How to make our code easier to debug with source maps in Webpack
+- How to make our code easier to debug with source maps in Webpack

 ---